flvent-englishman/bookmarklets/README.md

-# bookmarklets
+# Bookmarklets
-▸A collection of useful bookmarklets for students, employees, and other people who have restricted internet access!
+▸ A collection of useful bookmarklets for students, employees, and other people who have restricted internet access!